 Inpatient Behavioral Health Services

-Portneuf Behavioral Health is dedicated to compassionate, confidential treatment of all patients.
+Portneuf Behavioral Health is dedicated to compassionate and confidential treatment of all patients.
 Finding a balance between mental health and physical well-being is what we all strive for.
 The goal is to help patients find that sense of balance and, in working together, we seek to enhance quality of life.
 Additionally, our team is dedicated to the de-stigmatization of mental illness through education, outreach and excellence in clinical care.

 To best care for mental health needs in our community, we offer professional Emergent & Inpatient Care.